Investors hedge against losses as Europe fears resurface

 Put activity has been heavy this week with put buyers dominating the market on Tuesday, especially in sector exchange-traded funds, said derivative strategists at Susquehanna Financial Group in a note on Wednesday.

-In the Materials Select Sector SPDR fund, the Industrial Select Sector SPDR fund, the SPDR S&P Metals and Mining Fund, SPDR Retail Trust and SPDR S&P Oil & Gas Exploration and Production Fund, SFG strategists have seen consistent May and June near-term put buyers dating back to late last week and Tuesday.
+In the Materials Select Sector SPDR fund (XLB.P), the Industrial Select Sector SPDR fund (XLI.P), the SPDR S&P Metals and Mining Fund (XME.P), SPDR Retail Trust (XRT.P) and SPDR S&P Oil & Gas Exploration and Production Fund (XOP.P), SFG strategists have seen consistent May and June near-term put buyers dating back to late last week and Tuesday.

 "While it is not uncommon to see investors buying downside puts, it may be viewed as noteworthy that it has been ongoing for several days," the SFG note said.
 SFG strategists view the trading as not outright bearish, but rather more protective for those long the market.